Dear Megha: Production

-The film was launched and muhurat shot was done on 10 December 2020.The film was shot at various locations including Gateway of India in Mumbai, Pernem railway station in Pernem (Goa).
+The film was launched with a muhurat shot on 10 December 2020.
+The film was shot at various locations including Gateway of India in Mumbai, and Pernem railway station in Pernem (Goa).
 Filming was done for four days, at Pernem railway station.
 The entire filming was done in 28 days and was wrapped up in February 2021.
 Pavitra Lokesh reprised her role from the original version.

 Soundtrack

 The first single "Aamani Unte" was released on 16 July 2021.
 Prakash Pecheti of Telangana Today wrote that "Sid Sriram’s voice and music director Gowra Hari’s rendition would probably be the best work that a film like ‘Dear Megha’ could get."